MahApps/MahApps.Metro/controls/buttons.md

 ### Default look

-This just replaces the standard button when you drop in the library, nothing fancy to activate it
+This just replaces the standard button when you drop in the library, nothing fancy to activate it.
 ![]({{site.baseurl}}/images/08_RegularButton.png)

 ### MetroCircleButton